gfruci/checkouttools/local_environment/README.md

     Docker -> Settings -> Shared drives -> click "Reset credentials...", tick the checkbox next to the "C" drive again, click Apply, then docker prompts you for the new password.

 * BMA startup fails when downloading `http://dispatcherapp.staging.hcom/templates/dionysus_ui_pack_templates-63.0.zip`?
 Try increasing Docker's memory to at least 5GB.

+* If launching the local_env.sh starts with a warning message like `declare -A: invalid option`, although docker logs in successfully and the mvt app seems to be starting as well, in the end, the script terminates with an `exited with code 137` error.

+  The above-mentioned warning message indicates that the bash cannot interpret the script, probably because the bash version is below the minimum requirements.
+  This is a unix-specific issue since macOS comes with an older version by default that is not compatible with the script.
+  Please check your bash version with `bash --version` and upgrade it manually (to 4.x or later) if necessary.

 ## FAQ